andrew-sotiriou/webpack-start/README.md

 Things to do: <br />
 Add the ability to have the HTML file in the src instead of the dist folder <br />
-Add the ability to have th JS/CSS/Image files in separate folders
+Add the ability to have th JS/CSS/Image files in separate folders <br />
+Look into minification of CSS files

 RUN: